-OCEAN2012 recommends that for each fishery, fishing power limits are established independently of national interest, and that instruments and competencies which deliver sustainable fishing power - at an EU and regional level - are established.
-This should include legally-binding and time-bound fishing power limits per fishery or group of fisheries in a given area, in order to balance fleet power with available resources as quickly as possible.
-The required fleet reductions must not lead to the creation of excess power in other fisheries in Community waters or elsewhere.
+OCEAN2012 recommends that for each fishery capacity limits are established independently of national interests, and for regulatory programmes to be adopted with fixed timetables to balance as quickly as possible fleet capacity with the available resources.
+The required fleet reductions must not lead to the creation of excess capacity in other fisheries in Community waters or elsewhere.